iad-os/nightswatch/README.md

   upstream: http://httpbin.org
 ```

-otherwise you can use a _.env file or environment variables_
+and here is its alternative, through a _.env file or environment variables:_

 ```shell
 OIDC__ISSUERURI=https://issuer.castle_black.com